Import verified Windows ISO disk images with Image Builder

 Prerequisites to import an ISO disk image

-installs EC2Launch v2 and the Systems Manager Agent from public S3 endpoints.
-These
+EC2Launch v2, and the Systems Manager Agent from Amazon S3, and

 To import an ISO disk image, you must meet the following prerequisites: